Layer Ensembles: A Single-Pass Uncertainty Estimation in Deep Learning for Segmentation

 In (b), we have a mass that has a low contrast to the surrounding tissue and the calcification pathology is present.
 This example is one of the difficult samples.
 We can see the agreement in the early layers is low.
 Hence, low AULA.

 In the results below, you can see that AULA correlates well with the segmentation performance metrics.
 I.e., high AULA for good segmentation and low AULA for poor segmentation.
-This allows detecting filed segmentation automatically.
+This allows detecting failed segmentation automatically.

 How to apply Layer Ensembles to your model